glibsonoran/Plush-for-ComfyUI/README.md

 5) Select the model you want to use in the *Optional_models* pull down, these will be the models you entered in the text file in step 3.

-6) Enter the url for the site you want to connect to in the 'LLM_URL' field.
-The *OpenAI API Connection* method will require a url that has a '/v1' path.
-The *Direct Web Connection* method will require a url that has a '/v1/chat/completions' path.
+6) Enter the url for the site you want to connect to in the *LLM_URL* field.
+The *OpenAI API Connection* method will require a url that has a `/v1` path.
+The *Direct Web Connection* method will require a url that has a `/v1/chat/completions` path.
 The following are examples for OpenRouter:

     - **OpenAI API Connection:** LLM_URL = 'https://openrouter.ai/api/v1'
     - **Direct Web Connection:** LLM_URL = 'https://openrouter.ai/api/v1/chat/completions'